 Where did the phrase “Jiminy Christmas” come from?
 What about “Godspeed”?
 Why do some people write “Xmas”?
+Why do we decorate Christmas trees?
 The answers may surprise you!
-Enjoy Christmas facts and trivia about the festive season.
+Enjoy Christmas trivia and fun facts about the festive season.

 Where Did “Jiminy Christmas” Come From?

 “Jimmy Christmas” or “Jiminy Christmas” is a direct reference to Jesus Christ and dates back to 1664, when it was first recorded as “Gemini,” a twist on the Latin phrase Jesu domini.
 The name of the Walt Disney character Jiminy Cricket was probably based on this phrase!

 This dates back to a 15th–century song sung by English ploughmen on Plough Monday, the first Monday after Twelfth Day, which marked the end of the Christmas holidays.
 Before farm laborers returned to the fields, they dressed all in white and went from door to door, drawing a plow and soliciting “plough money” to spend on a last celebration.
 The song lyric “Godspeed the plough” expressed a wish for success and prosperity and was soon shortened to just “Godspeed.”

 The word Yuletide originated from the word Yule, which was recorded in Latin writings as early as A.D.
 726. At that time, the form of the word was guili.
 Both terms refer to a 12-day pagan feast celebrated around the time of year that has come to be known as the Christmas season.
 Discover more about the Yule Log.